If this is your first time using cabal you should check out the Getting Started guide.

 $ cabal build

-If the package contains an executable, it can be installed:
+If the package contains an executable, you can run it with:

 $ cabal install

-The executable program lands in a special directory for binaries
+When installed, the executable program lands in a special directory

 If it is, the executable can be run by typing its filename on commandline.